 There is a need that the notifying administration of the satellite system through appropriate facilities established for the operation of ESIMs (e.g., Network Control and Management Center (NCMC)) ensures that ESIMs operates only in territories for which its operation is authorized by the administration having the jurisdiction on that territory.

 In addition, there is a need that the notifying administration of the satellite system through appropriate facilities established for the operation of ESIMs (e.g., NCMC) monitors the operation of such an earth station to determine if it is malfunctioning (including if there is any change in its nominal operations).
-In case a malfunctioning is determined, the notifying administration of the satellite system through appropriate facilities established for the operation of ESIMs (e.g., NCMC) should send to the malfunctioning ESIMs a “disable transmission” command.
+In case a malfunctioning is determined, the notifying administration of the satellite system through NCMC should send to the malfunctioning ESIMs a “disable transmission” command.

-There is also the need that the notifying administration of the satellite system through appropriate facilities established for the operation of ESIMs (e.g., NCMC) cease transmissions immediately upon receipt of a report of unacceptable interference or reduce the interference to an acceptable level.
-There is the need to explore how the term “immediately” could be implemented.
+There is also the need that the notifying administration of the satellite system through NCMC cease transmissions immediately upon receipt of a report of unacceptable interference or reduce the interference to an acceptable level.
+The function of the NCMC could also include transmission level adjustment, frequency or modulation change, confirming antenna pointing accuracy and other requirements, ensuring that the operation of ESIM meets the applicable technical and regulatory requirements in the Radio Regulations as well as those required in national authorizations.

+NOTE: There is the need to explore how the term “immediately” could be implemented.

 NOTE: the way the interference management function is carried out is yet to be clarified and agreed upon.